Palácio de Cristal Gardens

 Presentation

-The Palácio de Cristal Gardens are an important example of nature-based solutions, integrating green infrastructure with multiple ecological and social functions into a densely urbanised area.
+The Palácio de Cristal Gardens are a prime example of nature-based solutions, integrating green infrastructure with multiple ecological and social functions in a densely urban area.

-The Palácio de Cristal gardens are an important meeting point for the local population, where various artistic, sporting and/or social events and activities are organised.
-In addition, these gardens are close to the city’s central hospital, making them very important as a buffer zone for air quality, reducing urban noise and providing a natural, green space for users, health professionals and visitors to enjoy.
+The mosaic of habitats that make up the Palácio de Cristal, ranging from lawns to woods and formal gardens, supports urban biodiversity and the use of various spaces for different recreational and leisure purposes.
+In addition, these gardens are located near a central hospital in the city, making them very important as a buffer zone for air quality, reducing urban noise, and providing a natural, green space for patients, healthcare professionals, and visitors to enjoy.

 Ecological functions